persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - left side: 2 variables in the list view
       - right side: tabs Results - Adequation - Sobol indices - Validation - Parameters - Model
       - when changing the variable, the tabs are updated
-      - when metamodel plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
+      - when metamodel plot is displayed, a Graph setting widget appears at the bottom of the tree view: check its behavior
       - check tables are well drawn

-  - Data analysis : DataAnalysis item
+  - Data analysis: DataAnalysis item

     - the item is associated with a window with a progress bar and 2 buttons 'Run' and 'Stop'
     - click on the 'Run' button

-    - check result window :
+    - check result window:

       .. image:: /developer_manual/validation/data_analysis_result.png
           :align: center